 (1) As at 31 December 2023 and 31 December 2022, the carrying amount of placements with banks and other financial institutions of the Group and the Bank were both classified to Stage 1 which their provision measured at an amount equivalent to the ECL for the next 12 months, and neither the carrying amount nor the ECLs of placements with banks and other financial institutions of the Group and the Bank were transferred among Stages.
-For the amount of the provision for placements with banks and other financial institutions of the group and the banks and other financial institutions of the Group and the banks and other financial institutions of the Group and the banks and other financial institutions of the Group and the bank for the year and the basis for determining whether credit risk has significantly increased, refer to Note IV 47(1).
+For the amount of the provision for placements with banks and other financial institutions of the Group and the Bank for the year and the basis for determining whether credit risk has significantly increased, refer to Note IV 47(1).